 “Don’t grow up.
 Grow forever.” — anonymous

 From an evolutionary and developmental point of view, it is often an advantage to be a late bloomer.
-A general trend we see in nature is that the more complex the organism, and the more potential it has for individuality, the longer it needs to develop.
-Baby spiders and scorpions seem to come into the world already fully locked and loaded with everything they need to know to be spiders and scorpions.
-They seem to have pre-installed operating systems of instincts allowing them to function as miniature adults at soon as they hatch.
-Spiders and scorpions are not late bloomers, they don’t spend years wondering what they will be when they grow up.
-Spiders and scorpions seem to hit the ground running, without the slightest doubt or insecurity about who they are supposed to be, and what they are supposed to do.
-They are also hard-wired and mechanical compared to more individualized creatures like us.
-They are prodigies of self-sufficiency, competence without training, action without hesitation.
+A general trend we see in nature is that the more complex the organism, the more potential it has for individuality and the longer it needs to develop.
+Baby spiders and scorpions come into the world already fully locked and loaded with everything they need to know to be spiders and scorpions.
+They have pre-installed operating systems of instincts allowing them to function as miniature adults from day one.
+Spiders and scorpions are not late bloomers.
+They don’t spend years working their way through identity issues and wondering what they’ll be when they grow up.
+Spiders and scorpions hit the ground running without the slightest doubt or insecurity about who they are supposed to be and what they are supposed to do.
+They are hard-wired and mechanical compared to more individualized creatures like us.
+They are prodigies of self-sufficiency, competence without training, and action without hesitation.
 Adolescence for spiders and scorpions doesn’t stretch for decades into middle age.
 To a person of painful self-consciousness, like J. Alfred Prufrock , to be an action-oriented exoskeleton seems an enviable thing,

 “I should have been a pair of ragged claws